MileHacker Logo

 • Traditional Catholic values remain strong in rural communities.

-• Exercise discretion with public displays of affection; observe local level of comforts.
+• Act with prudence with public displays of affection; observe local degree of comforts.

 Local Customs & Etiquette